hashier/FXForms/README.md

 Form field properties
 ------------------------

 The list of form field properties that you can set are as follows.
 Most of these have sensible defaults set automatically.
-Note that the string values of these constants are declared in the interface - you can assume that the string values of these constants will no change in future releases, and you can safely use these values in (for example) a plist used to configure the form.
+Note that the string values of these constants are declared in the interface - you can assume that the string values of these constants will not change in future releases, and you can safely use these values in (for example) a plist used to configure the form.

 ```objc
 static NSString *const FXFormFieldKey = @"key";